robybozz/mrnugget.github.com/source/_posts/2012-06-08-search-autocompletion-with-redis.markdown

 HSET moviesearch:data 10 "{\"name\":\"The Dark Knight Rises\",\"year\":2012}"
 ```

-`HSET` is the Redis command so save something into an hash.
+`HSET` is the Redis command to save something into a hash.
 The key for this
 hash is `moviesearch:data`.
 The single keys for every movie in this hash are the
 unique IDs: *1, 2, 3, ...*.
 And the data we're saving are JSON strings, which
-are a pretty convenient way of saving objects in Redis.
+represent a pretty convenient way of saving objects to Redis.
 Also, it's easy enough
 in Ruby to convert a Ruby hash to JSON and after retrieving it from Redis back
 to a hash: